za3k/qr-backup/FAQ.md

 - Reduce error correction using `--error-correction L`.
 This makes your backup more sensitive to things like paper folds and dirt.
 - [Maximize](#how-do-i-find-the-maximum-dimensions-of-my-printer) your page size
 - Test and restore using a high-quality scanner, not a webcam.
-- Use a different program.
+- Use a [different paper backup program](#what-other-paper-backup-projects-exist).
 Ultimately, this is designed to make restores easy, not to pack data in as densely as posible.
-[PaperBack](http://ollydbg.de/Paperbak/) by OllyDbg claims to achieve 1-2MB per page, but requires Windows and a high-quality scanner.
-I have not been able to test the program myself.

 The absolute max qr-backup allows is about 200KB/page at `--scale 1`, but you'll never be able to read something that small in practice.